Clean Water Management Trust Fund (CWMTF)

 To receive funds from CWMTF, the applicant must be a State Agency; a local government unit; or a nonprofit corporation whose primary purpose is the conservation, preservation, and restoration of the State’s cultural, environmental and natural resources.

 In order to submit a grant application, your organization must be registered and an authorized user granted access to the GMS.
 This process can take 1 – 2 weeks.
+Please begin the registration process as soon as possible to ensure you are able to meet the grant submission deadline of February 4th.

 Within a few weeks of the application deadline, a Field Representative will contact you to schedule a field visit.
 The Field Representative will be your primary point of contact throughout the application review.